alan-turing-institute/robots-in-disguise/CodeOfConduct.md

 ### Reporting Issues

-If you experience or witness unacceptable behavior, or have any other concerns, please report it by contacting Turing HR (hr@turing.ac.uk) and the reading group organisers and maintainers:
+If you experience or witness unacceptable behavior, or have any other concerns, please report it by contacting Turing HR (hr@turing.ac.uk) and, if you feel comfortable doing so, the reading group organisers and maintainers:
 Ryan Chan (email: rchan@turing.ac.uk) and Federico Nanni (email: fnanni@turing.ac.uk).

-To report an issue involving one of the members, please email other members individually.

 All reports will be handled with discretion.
 In your report please include: